Vahagn Davtyan (gymnast)

-Vahagn Davtyan (Վահագն Դավթյան, born August 18, 1988) is an Armenian gymnast and member of the Armenia national team.
+Vahagn Davtyan (Վահագն Դավթյան, born August 18, 1988) is an Armenian gymnast and member of the Armenian national team.
 He is a three-time European medalist and one-time European Games medalist on rings.
 He represented Armenia at the 2024 Summer Olympics.

 Early life

 Vahagn Davtyan was born on August 18, 1988, in Yerevan, Armenian SSR.
 He took up gymnastics in 1994 at the age of six.
 He is the brother of fellow national gymnastics team member Artur Davtyan.

 Gymnastics career

 2010–2014

 Davtyan competed at the 2010 European Championships where he placed fourth on rings.
 At the 2011 World Championships he placed 23rd on rings during qualifications and did not qualify to the final.
 At the 2012 European Championships Davtyan placed eighth on rings.
 At the 2014 European Championships he placed fifth.

 2015–2016

 In 2015 Davtyan competed at the Doha Challenge Cup where he finished fourth on rings.
 He next competed at the 2015 European Championships where he finished fifth on rings.
-At the 2015 World Championships Davtyan qualified to his first World final on rings.
+At the 2015 World Championships, Davtyan qualified to his first World final on rings.
 He finished seventh overall.

 Davtyan competed at the Doha World Cup in 2016.
-While there he won silver on rings.
+While there, he won silver on rings.
 At the 2016 European Championships Davtyan won his first European Championships medal, a silver on rings.